Clarence Mitchell Jr.: Career

 Mitchell continued to serve as an NAACP lobbyist to Congress through the 1960s, as the civil rights movement reached new peaks in demonstrations and increasing national awareness through campaigns in the South.
 Mitchell helped secure passage of the era's critical civil rights legislation: the Civil Rights Act of 1960, the Civil Rights Act of 1964, the Voting Rights Act of 1965 and the Fair Housing Act (Title VIII of the Civil Rights Act of 1968).
 He was nicknamed "the 101st U.S. Senator."

-President Lyndon B. Johnson also led his administration's War on Poverty.
-He appointed Daniel Patrick Moynihan as Assistant Secretary of Labor.
-Mitchell was criticized by some in the black community for his support of Moynihan during this period, as the latter had written a controversial book analyzing issues of the black family in the United States and poverty.
-Moynihan later became known as a noted U.S. Senator from New York.
-In addition, Mitchell defended the State of Israel during its war of 1967 against Arab states and was criticized by some.
+Mitchell was criticized by some in the black community for his defense of Daniel Patrick Moynihan in the controversy over the latter's "benign neglect" theory of race relations.
+In addition, Mitchell defended the State of Israel during its war of 1967 against Arab states and was criticized by some for this.
 Mitchell was among the African-American leaders with whom President Johnson met after Rev. Martin Luther King Jr., was assassinated in April 1968.

+Mitchell retired from the NAACP in 1978, but continued to consult for the organization, and practiced law in Baltimore.

 Mitchell was a member on the Board of Regents at the University of Maryland, College Park from 1982 to 1984.
 His papers and those of the NAACP Washington Bureau 1942–1978, are held at the State University of New York (SUNY) College at Old Westbury, New York.

+Personal life

+In 1938, Mitchell married Juanita Jackson, a civil rights activist with the NAACP and the first black woman to practice law in Maryland.
+She was the daughter of Dr. Lillie Jackson, who was also a major civil rights leader with the NAACP.
+The Mitchells had four sons, Keiffer J. Mitchell, George D. Mitchell, Michael B. Mitchell and Clarence M. Mitchell III.
+Their grandson Clarence M. Mitchell IV was a member of the Maryland House of Delegates and the Maryland State Senate.
+Another grandson, Keiffer J. Mitchell, Jr., was a member of the Baltimore City Council and ran for Mayor of Baltimore in 2007.